-The question What Next? was originally asked publicly by David Lan, formerly Artistic Director of the Young Vic, and a large number of other arts and cultural professionals in March of 2011.
+The question What Next? was originally asked publicly by David Lan, former Artistic Director of the Young Vic, and a large number of other arts and cultural professionals at a conference in March of 2011.

-The conversation was picked up again in 2012 when a small group began meeting in London at the Young Vic every Wednesday morning at 8.30am.
-It was felt that a new way of working might be possible; a mature dialogue on the issues facing arts, culture and society without the sector reverting to self-interest or falling back on the same old arguments.
+In the summer of 2012 a small number of colleagues began meeting in London at the Young Vic.
+This group met to ask whether there was anything further that could be done to progress the discussion about the value of the arts.
+They asked parliamentarians to advise them on influencing government, and they asked a number of key campaigning specialists from the voluntary sector to brief them on effective ways of making the case.
+It was widely felt that a new way of working might be possible; a mature dialogue on the issues facing arts, culture and society without the sector reverting to self-interest or falling back on entrenched arguments.

 Each week the number of colleagues attending the conversation at the Young Vic grew by word of mouth, with people in the room recommending to friends and colleagues that they join the discussion.
 Senior representatives from the Arts Council began to regularly attend alongside colleagues from PR industries, from philanthropic foundations, from umbrella bodies and from the commercial sector.
 A number of expert guests were invited to come in for Chatham House conversations with the group at the Young Vic, and Ministers and Shadow Ministers began to request invitations. – notably Ed Vaizey, Dan Jarvis, Harriet Harman and Maria Miller.
 The Chatham House rule allowed visiting colleagues to feel comfortable in expressing opinions and frustrations, and allowed cultural sector attendees to feel that they could be very open in asking difficult or basic questions.